Jagannath-Mishra/Spring-Master-Class-In28Min/00-framework-tool-introductions/02.Maven-Introduction-In-5-Steps/readme.md

  - mvn test-compile (compiles test files) - one thing to observe is this also compiles source files
  - mvn clean - deletes target directory
  - mvn test - run unit tests
- - mvn package - creates the jar
+ - mvn package - creates the jar in target folder Building jar: D:\Workspace\mockito-demo\target\mockito-demo-0.0.1-SNAPSHOT.jar
-- help:effective-settings
-- help:effective-pom
+ - mvn clean install  - This will delete target directory and then its build jar and then it will deploy to .M2 Repository.
+ - mvn install - Its build jar and then it will deploy to .M2 Repository
+- help:effective-settings  - All the setting used by maven will be displayed this is for debugging perpose.
+- help:effective-pom - This will display all the hierarchy of different pom parrent and child details.
-- dependency:tree
+- dependency:tree - Display all the jar dependency and their hierarchy.
-- dependency:sources
-- --debug
+- dependency:sources - Download the source for the jars where its available.
+- --debug : Display lot more content for each and every command ex : compile --debug

 ## Complete Code Example